Top

 A variety of different medications are available and can be used when performing oral conscious sedation.
 Ultimately, it is up to the pediatric dentist to determine which medication(s) should be used.
 Typically, medications are chosen based on the amount of dental treatment that needs to be performed and the child’s level of anxiety.

 Your child will be instructed not to eat or drink anything starting the night before their appointment (this is very important).
 If your child becomes ill before their appointment, contact your pediatric dentist to determine if their appointment needs to be rescheduled.
-Be sure to tell your pediatric dentist about any medications (herbal, over-the-counter or prescribed) your child is currently taking to determine if your child should stop taking the medication(s) prior to their appointment.
+Be sure to tell your pediatric dentist about any medications (herbal, over-the-counter, or prescribed) your child is currently taking to determine if your child should stop taking the medication(s) prior to their appointment.
 If your child has any underlying health issues, be sure to mention these to your child’s pediatric dentist so that he/she may determine if a medical consultation is necessary with your child’s pediatrician.

 Without the help of an anesthesiologist, these children may not be able to have their dental work completed in a safe and effective manner.
-An anesthesiologist is a medically trained individual who puts people to sleep using specific medications, and then monitors them while they are under the effects of those medications.
+An anesthesiologist is a medically trained professional who puts people to sleep using specific medications, and then monitors them while they are under the effects of those medications.
 While the child is asleep and being monitored by the anesthesiologist, the dentist completes all necessary dental treatment.

 General anesthesia can be used in a safe and effective manner when done so by a well-trained anesthesiologist.
 The anesthesiologist will closely monitor your child throughout the procedure to help ensure that your child is safe.